Copyright © 2010-2020 Linux Foundation

 When you use the devtool build

-command or bitbake
+command or bitbake to build

 your recipe, you probably want to see if the resulting